-State Effect: Transportation Trust Fund (TTF) and special fund revenues increase, likely minimally in FY 2015, but potentially significantly by FY 2016 or 2017, as a greater number of vehicle owners excluded from registering their vehicles as historic pay higher registration fees and surcharges for their vehicles.
-TTF expenditures are not affected.
+State Effect: Transportation Trust Fund (TTF) and special fund revenues increase, likely by between \$1 million and \$3 million on an annual basis, as vehicle owners excluded from registering their vehicles as historic pay higher registration fees and surcharges for their vehicles.
+TTF expenditures increase, likely by more than \$100,000, between FY 2016 and 2018 for the Motor Vehicle Administration (MVA) to procure additional registration plates.